 Operation Family Shield Scholarship Program was established in 2003 for spouses and dependents of the Alabama National Guard or reservists called to active duty.
 The scholarship has been expanded in support of Operation Noble Eagle, Operation Iraqi Freedom, and the Global War on Terrorism.
-The scholarship provides tuition (excluding fees) during the term of the activation.
+The scholarship provides tuition during the term of the activation.
 Tuition scholarships shall be available only after all other forms of federal financial assistance have been exhausted.
-Applicants must complete FAFSAs.
 Documentation required includes official copies of military orders, marriage licenses, birth certificates, and IRS tax returns.
 Certification from the appropriate military office should be obtained each semester to verify continued activation.

-Opportunity Scholarships provide full or partial tuition assistance to qualified students based on demonstrated financial need.
-Students must complete FAFSAs to determine eligibility.
-A minimum 2.5 collegiate GPA is required.
+Opportunity Scholarships (Economically Disadvantaged Student) to students with financial need as set forth in the Alabama Community College System guidelines.
+Applicants must complete a FAFSA to verify financial eligibility.
+A minimum 2.5 GPA is required.

 Nan Pentecost Scholarship was established by Eric Pentecost in honor of his wife, Nan.
 This scholarship provides partial tuition assistance for a second-year nursing student.
 Selection is made by the Nursing Department.

-Performing Arts Scholarships provide full or partial tuition to students who excel in dance, band, chorus, drama, or art.
+Performing Arts Scholarships provide tuition to students who excel in dance, band, chorus or drama.
 Awards will be on the basis of audition/portfolio.
-Recipients will be expected to perform while attending Gadsden State Community College on scholarship and must register for the appropriate scholarship-related classes each semester.
-A minimum 2.2 collegiate GPA is required.
+Recipients will be expected to perform while attending GSCC on scholarship and must register for the appropriate scholarship-related classes each semester.

-Joe Robertson Memorial Scholarship is awarded in memory of Joseph T. Robertson, a former Gadsden State history instructor.
+Joe Robertson Memorial Scholarship is awarded yearly in memory of Joseph T. Robertson, a former GSCC history instructor.
 The scholarship pays partial tuition for a history or education major.
 A minimum 2.75 GPA is required.
 Selection is made by the History Department.

 Sanders-Burgard Scholarships were established by Gadsden physician E. Max Sanders, M.D., and Martha Burgard Sanders.
-These scholarships may be applied toward tuition and books for students.
+These scholarships cover tuition and books for students.
 Consideration will be given to students with financial need.